-Zach began his tertiary studies with CDU’s VET for Secondary Students program in 2011, which counted towards his grades.
+Zach began his tertiary studies with CDU’s VET for Secondary Students program, which counted towards his grades.
 He worked hard to complete years 11 and 12 in one year so he could start an apprenticeship with Paul’s Service Centre in Winnellie.

 “During my apprenticeship I focused on advanced diagnostics and engine management,” he said.
 “It’s been great to see first-hand how a professional team manages the Supercars high-performance engines.”